JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 <!-- Why are variables on right-hand side replaced by access to global variables? -->
 ## Write @exfiltrate macro
+Since Julia's debugger is a complicated story, people have been looking for tools, which would simplify the debugging.
+One of them is a macro `@exfiltrate`, which copies all variables in a given scope to a dafe place, from where they can be collected later on.
+This helps you in evaluating the function.

+Let's try to implement such facility.
+What is our strategy
+- we can collect names and values of variables in a given scope using the macro `Base.@locals`
+- We will store variables in some global variable in a module, such that we have one place from which we can retrieve them and we are certain that this storage would not interact with existing code
+- the `@exfiltrate` macro should be as easy to use as possible.

 ```julia
 module Exfiltrator